thewtex/thesis/introduction/background_and_significance.rst

 optimization algorithm utilized in this case is the Levenberg-Marquardt method instead of the Gauss-Newton method, and this motion model is a full affine transform instead of a simple translation.
-The translation portion of the problem is determined by peaking 2D cross-correlation, while the linear transformation (scaling, rotation, and shearing) is treated as a nonlinear optimization problem.
+The translation portion of the problem is determined by peaking 2D cross-correlation, while determining tho parameters of the linear transformation (scaling, rotation, and shearing) matrix is treated as a nonlinear optimization problem.
 In order for the model to incorporate decorrelation noise in their model, they have tried adding brightness offset and contrast parameters to the affine model [Schmitt2007]_.
 They have also used an optical flow approach [Maurice2005a]_.
 Unlike other methods where strains are calculated from the contrast in displacements of adjacent tracking points, strains are calculated from components of the linear transformation matrix of a single tracking point.
 Their method was applied to 16 subjects without carotid atherosclerosis binned into four age categories, [40-49], [50-59], [60-69], and [70-79] years old.
 While they were able to obtain reproducibility between left and right carotid and scanning from two independent radiologists, a statistically significant difference was not observed across age groups [Maurice2008a]_.

-The de Korte group from the Netherlands, whos efforts were previously focused on IVUS strain imaging, as described earlier, has recently forayed into the non-invasive strain imaging area [Ribbers2007]_.
+The de Korte group from the Netherlands, whose efforts were previously focused on IVUS strain imaging, as described earlier, has recently forayed into the non-invasive strain imaging area [Ribbers2007]_.
 A 2-D cross-correlation motion tracking technique was applied to a cylindrical phantom and some *in vivo* test